AkshaySirpuram/AkshaySirpuram/README.md

 🔭 **About Me:**
 - 💻 Passionate about Cloud, DevOps, and Automation
-- 🎓 Bachelor of Computer Systems and Engineering from Loyola College
+- 🎓 Master of Computer Applications (MCA) from University College of Science, Osmania University (OU) in Hyderabad.
-- 🏆 Completed an Internship at **EnergyTech Global Private Limited**
 - 🚀 Open to collaboration on DevOps and Cloud-related projects
 - 📚 I enjoy learning new technologies and self-hosting projects